If Robert Downey Jr. is Tony Stark, Where Does That Leave Iron Man?

 “Retire” Iron Man

-The Avengers’ comic-book history is one of change, with the team’s original roster being completely replaced by the 16th roster.
+The Avengers’ comic-book history is one of change, with the team’s original roster being completely replaced by the 16th issue.
 It’s already been confirmed that Quicksilver and the Scarlet Witch are introduced in Whedon’s sequel draft, so it’s not difficult to imagine that The Avengers 2 could see the old order changeth, to borrow a phrase, with new heroes entering as familiar ones exit.
 Why couldn’t Tony Stark decide to hang up his helmet by the movie’s end?

 With properties ranging from Ant-Man to Doctor Strange to the Runaways in development, and Blade, Daredevil, the Punisher and Ghost Rider now back in Marvel’s hands, the studio isn’t short on potential new franchises.
 (Remember, it wasn’t that long ago that Iron Man was a second-tier character, unknown outside of comic-book circles).
 If Marvel can repeat the formula that’s been so successful for the past five years, combining a rising leading actor, an unlikely director (someone from television, or from outside the blockbuster arena), and a script that blends lots of action with doses of humor — all on a tight budget — then it’s certainly not impossible to repeat the success of Iron Man.